ekmixon/orca-securechange/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on SecureChange machine.
+These instructions will get you a copy of the project up and running on the SecureChange machine.
-See the Installation section for notes on how to deploy the project.
+See the Installation section below for notes on how to deploy the project.

-### Prerequisites
+### Before You Start

-* To start the Ora-SecureChange integration, you must download the package from the [release]( https://github.com/Tufin/orca-securechange/releases) tab on Github.
+* Download the package from the [release]( https://github.com/Tufin/orca-securechange/releases) tab on Github.

-* You should get Orca token for the Bearer authentication
+* Obtain an Orca token for the bearer authentication

-* You must create a Group-Change workflow in SecureChange.
+* Create a Group-Change workflow in SecureChange.
 The first step of the workflow should include the following fields types and names.
 The package comes with default names which can be changed after installation.

     * Workflow name: Orca Group Change